 The Advanced Training in Respiratory Medicine and Sleep Medicine Program is evaluated biennially by its Specialty Training Committee (STC) in Respiratory Medicine and Sleep Medicine and the Aotearoa New Zealand Specialist Advisory Committee (SAC) in Respiratory Medicine and Sleep Medicine to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
 The College will provide sufficient notice prior to implementing any change.
 You must always ensure you’re following the correct requirements during your training.

-Prospective trainees must:
+Prospective trainees must have:

-- hold a current medical registration
+- a current medical registration

 New and current trainees need to apply for Advanced Training each year.

-New Fellows will receive formal notification from the College that they have been admitted to Fellowship and receive a letter confirming the completion of their training.
-All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program.
+New Fellows receive formal notification from the College of their successful admission to Fellowship and a letter confirming the completion of their training.

 As a Fellow in active practice in Australia, Aotearoa New Zealand or overseas, you’ll need to meet the annual requirements of the Continuing Professional Development program.